-Notes: The course (20 hours duration) is active in the first year.
-It is organized in 14 lectures of approximately 1.5 hours each.
-In general, the lectures will provide basic concepts on a specific topic.
-Students will be then requested to carry on some coding activities aiming at numerically solving simple problems related to the topics dealt with during the lectures.

-The evaluation of the student will be done through the discussion of an assignment related to one of the topics discussed during the module.
+Notes: Students will be requested to carry on some coding activities aiming at numerically solving simple problems related to the topics dealt with during the lectures.
+The evaluation will be done through the discussion of an assignment related to one of the topics discussed during the module.

-14) Quantum field theory in a curved spacetime or in non-inertial frames
+14) Quantum field theory in a curved spacetime or in non-inertial frames (I and II year - I sem.)